Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 5 kg
 - **Price**: 5 gp
-- **Properties**: As a Utilize action, you can wrap a Chain around an unwilling creature within range 1 *(1.5m)* of yourself that has the Grappled, Incapacitated, or Restrained condition if you succeed on a DC 13 Strength (Athletics) check.
+- **Properties**: As a Utilize Action, you can wrap a Chain around an unwilling creature within range 1 *(1.5m)* of yourself that has the Grappled, Incapacitated, or Restrained condition if you succeed on a DC 13 Strength (Athletics) check.
 If the creature's legs are bound, the creature has the Restrained condition until it escapes.
 Escaping the Chain requires the creature to make a successful DC 18 Dexterity (Acrobatics) check as an action.
 Bursting the Chain requires a successful DC 20 Strength (Athletics) check as an action.
 *(Source: PHB'24, page224)*

 ### Chain Mail